hayden-t/foxhole-router/README.md

 Alternatively you can experience LogiWaze by opening the index.html from a downloaded/cloned repository

-The original prototyping for this idea was done by Hayden and is available to see here: [https://foxholestats.com/router/](https://foxholestats.com/router/)
+The original prototyping for this idea was done by Hayden of: [https://foxholestats.com/](https://foxholestats.com/)

 ## Discussion (via FoxholeStats.com discord)
 [https://discord.gg/dnegnws](https://discord.gg/dnegnws)